 At this point the deck is fully online and you can prioritize whatever you might need for the campaign at hand.
 For example, in Dunwich, grab 1x Devil's Luck, because you can easily draw through your deck.
-You have enough recursion options to make a 1x work, even if it is forced into your discard (but take care if you don't have a Resourceful or True Survivor to save it).
+You have enough recursion options to make a 1x work, even if it is forced into your discard (but take care if you don't have a Resourceful or Eucatastrophe to save it).
 In TFA, Survival Instinct or Expeditious Retreat are very strong upgrades to deal with the masses of hunter enemies you may not want to kill.

 After that, I'd suggest the following options in any order.

 Note: "Any skill" does not include Resourceful.
 The recurring effect is very powerful, and I don't think you can easily replace it.
 If you replace Take Heart, you may need to consider your economy needs.

 - This helps make the deck more consistent.
 I typically get this next, as finding the brand is so important.
 The same is true if you went the Chainsaw route.

 Any skill -> Will to Survive Extremely strong card.
 It gets better the harder the difficultly level, as testing without drawing is so strong with the all Skills you have to commit.
 Paying the resource cost can be an issue, so consider your resource curve before purchasing.